angie0120/aws-automated-access-review/README.md

 ## About this project

-This AWS security tool automates access reviews by collecting findings from IAM Access Analyzer, Security Hub, CloudTrail and more.
-It converts technical data into actionable compliance reports and AI-generated summaries (from Amazon Bedrock).
-This project is based on a git clone of [this repo](https://github.com/ajy0127/aws_automated_access_review).
+This project is an AWS security tool that automates access reviews by collecting findings from IAM Access Analyzer, Security Hub, CloudTrail and more.
+It converts technical data into actionable compliance reports with AI-generated summaries.
+The project was cloned from [this repo](https://github.com/ajy0127/aws_automated_access_review).

-This README is not about re-documenting the code from the cloned repo.
-Instead, it focuses on:
+Rather than re-documenting the original code, this README highlights:
 - My personal learning journey as an AWS beginner.
 - The challenges I faced.
 - How I troubleshot and fixed issues.